cuygur/explorewanchain/staking/node_setup.md

 `feeRate` is the commission rate, which ranges from 0 to 10000, representing a commission rate of 0.00% to 100.00%.

-After filling out all the fields, select `Keystore / JSON File` as your wallet type and import your wallet using the JSON file you created in the above step (`mykeystore.json`, for example).
+After filling out all the fields, select your wallet type.

+**!!!WARNING!!!**

+Do not use your validator account to fund the staking contract!
+The best security practice is to fund the account from a separate account secured with a hardware or offline wallet.
+The account which you use to fund the validator node will also be used to perform all staking related operations.

+**!!!WARNING!!!**

 Then click 'Write' to begin the transaction.